fabioellger/fabioellger.github.io/_pages/research.md

 ## Submitted Working Papers

+### Conditionally Accepted

+*The Mobilizing Effect of Affective and Spatial Polarization.
+Evidence from Europe.*

+*The electoral consequences of policy-making in coalition governments.* (With Heike Klüver and Anthea Alberto).

 ### Revise and Resubmit

-*The Mobilizing Effect of Affective and Spatial Polarization.
-Evidence from Europe.* R&R

-*Local Newspaper Decline and Political Polarization in Multi-Party Systems.* (With Hanno Hilbig, Sascha Riaz and Philipp Tillmann.)
-R&R
+*Local Newspaper Decline and Political Polarization in Multi-Party Systems.* (With Hanno Hilbig, Sascha Riaz and Philipp Tillmann).

+*Coalition cabinets, radical right parties and government policy: Why coalition governments go tough on immigration.* (With Heike Klüver).

 ### Under Review

-*The Electoral Consequences of New Political Actors: Evidence from the German Greens.* (With Tom Arend, Antonio Valentim)
+*The Electoral Consequences of New Political Actors: Evidence from the German Greens.* (With Tom Arend, Antonio Valentim).

-*Coalition cabinets, radical right parties and government policy: Why coalition governments go tough on immigration.* (With Heike Klüver)
+*A Peril to Pluralism?
+How Crimes Against Politicians Undermine Local Democratic Representation.* (With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker)

-*The Making and Breaking of Policy Promises in Coalition Government.* (With Heike Klüver, Anthea Alberto)
+*The Making and Breaking of Policy Promises in Coalition Government.* (With Heike Klüver, Anthea Alberto).

-*Policy-making in coalition governments: Intra-cabinet conflict, coalition agreements and legislative activity.* (With Anthea Alberto and Heike Klüver)

 ## Projects in Progress

-### Crime and Representation
+### Political Crime

 *Do Covid-19 Restrictions Cause more Crime against Political Representatives?*

 *The Political Consequences of Crimes against Politicians.
 How Politically Motivated Crimes influence Representation and Public Opinion.*

-*A Peril to Pluralism?
-How Crimes Against Politicians Undermine Local Democratic Representation.* (With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker)

-### Polarization
+### Polarization and Democratic Representation

+hy did Conservatives Fear Democracy?
+Evidence from 19th century Parliamentary Debates.
+(With Daniel Ziblatt, Caterina Chiopris, Brian Rathbun).

-*Does the Politicization of Constitutional Courts affect Support for the Rule of Law?* (With Heiko Giebler, Sebastian Hellmeier, Daniel Ziblatt)
+*Does the Politicization of Constitutional Courts affect Support for the Rule of Law?* (With Heiko Giebler, Sebastian Hellmeier, Daniel Ziblatt).